pachyderm/docs/content/latest/getting-started/beginner-tutorial.md

 The code simply walks over all the images in `/pfs/images`, performs edge detection, and writes the result to `/pfs/out`.

 - `/pfs/images` and `/pfs/out` are special local directories that
-Pachyderm creates within the container automatically.
+MLDM creates within the container automatically.
 - Input data is stored in `/pfs/<input_repo_name>`.

 {{% notice note %}}
 Your code must write out to `/pfs/out` (see the function `make_edges(image)` above).
-Pachyderm gathers data written to `/pfs/out`, versions it, and maps it to the pipeline's output repo of the same name.
+MLDM gathers data written to `/pfs/out`, versions it, and maps it to the pipeline's output repo of the same name.
 {{% /notice %}}

 Now, let's create the pipeline in Pachyderm: